-Eek the most energy out of your Pixel with Extreme Battery Saver mode
+Eke the most energy out of your Pixel with Extreme Battery Saver mode

-If you've ever been stuck in a situation where your phone battery was nearly dead and there wasn't a charger in sight, then you know what true phone anxiety is.
-Thankfully, many Android OEMs have built-in battery management tools to help you relieve some of that anxiety, but perhaps one of the most powerful battery saving tools is from Google.
+If you were ever stuck in a situation where your phone battery was nearly dead, and there wasn't a charger in sight, then you know what true phone anxiety is.
+Thankfully, many Android OEMs have built-in battery management tools to help you relieve some of that anxiety, but perhaps one of the most powerful battery-saving tools is from Google.
 It's called Extreme Battery Saver mode, and we'll show you how you can enable this on your Google Pixel smartphone.

 What is Extreme Battery Saver mode?

 Extreme Battery Saver is a mode on newer Google Pixel phones (Pixel 3 and later) that takes draconian measures to help you squeeze every last drop from your battery.
 You probably don't want to have it on all of the time, but if you're really in a pinch and can't get to a charger, this can be a lifesaver.
 It works by turning off power-hungry features like Wi-Fi and background activity like notifications and refreshes.
-It can also slow down your Pixel's overall performance so it's not as power-hungry.
+It can also slow down your Pixel's overall performance, so it's not as power-hungry.
 You can set "essential" apps to not go to sleep, such as Maps or your messaging app — things you might need in an emergency.

 How to enable Extreme Battery Saver mode on your Google Pixel phone